 To capture a new screenshot with the same mode that you used last, press Alt + N keys.
 Finally, to save your snip, press Ctrl + S keys.
 To copy your screenshot on the clipboard, press Ctrl + C keys.

-Throughout this article, you got to learn how to use snipping tool on Windows 10.
+Throughout this article, you got to learn how to use the snipping tool in Windows 10.
 It is one of the easiest to use built-in Windows tools.
-In our daily lives, we come across a situation where taking a screenshot is the best way to provide evidence and further explaining the scenarios.
+In our daily lives, we come across a situation where taking a screenshot is the best way to provide evidence and further explain the scenarios.

 In such situations, this Windows app can be your go-to tool.
 With recent updates, it has modified itself for serving better purposes.